sktime/enhancement-proposals/steps/26_predict_pipeline_for_ptf_v2/step.md

 pkg = model_pkg(trainer_cfg=trainer_cfg, ckpt_path="checkpoints/last.ckpt", datamodule_cfg="checkpoints/dm_cfg.pkl")
 preds = pkg.predict(test_dataset, mode= "raw", ...)
 ```
-> Here one more way is to save the `datamodule_cfg` inside the model params, not sure which way is better

 * **Train, then later reload for inference**
 ```python
 # Train + save